-Building capacity

-The rapid increase in the wood-frame housing market has created a need for architects, structural engineers, builders and carpenters who can design and build with wood.
+By recognizing the value of wood as a construction and finishing material, South Korea presented itself as an opportunity for the Canadian wood product industry to grow market share.
+Most of Korea's wood consumption currently occurs in the single-family home segment.
+Building capacity The rapid increase in the wood-frame housing market has created a need for architects, structural engineers, builders and carpenters who can design and build with wood.
 Because the construction sector has traditionally focused on concrete and steel construction, the sector's ability to teach these skills has been limited.
 Canada Wood has closed this gap with an ongoing training and accreditation program.
-In addition to training more than 3,000 people through university and association-based programs, Canada Wood has hosted more than 12,000 people at seminars and workshops since 2009.
+In addition to training more than 3,696 people through university and association-based programs, Canada Wood has hosted more than 15,751 people at seminars and workshops since 2009.

-The programs have adapted to the COVID-19 pandemic by shifting to virtual classrooms and other online offerings.

-BUILDERS FULLY SUPER-E-CERTIFIED Formally certified by Canadian authorities to build homes to the Super-E energy efficiency standard as set out by the Super-E office on behalf of Natural Resources Canada.
-PROFESSIONALS RECEIVED CANADA WOOD TRAINING CERTIFICATION Canada Wood designation for participation in a Canada training seminar designed to familiarize participants with Super-E.
+2022/23 BUILDERS FULLY SUPER-E® CERTIFIED Formally certified by Canadian authorities to build homes Formally certified by Canadian authorities to build homes to the Super-E energy efficiency standard as set out by the Super-E office on behalf of Natural Resources Canada.
+PROFESSIONALS RECEIVED CANADA WOOD TRAINING CERTIFICATION Canada Wood designation for participation in a Canadian training seminar designed to familiarize participants with Super-E®.
+Super-E® promotion In addition to providing general training in wood construction, Canada Wood has targeted energy efficiency as a growth area.

-Super-E® promotion

-In addition to providing general training in wood construction, Canada Wood has targeted energy efficiency as a growth area.
 Interest in more energy-efficient buildings is increasing in South Korea and is a major component of the government's carbon neutral strategy.

-Canada Wood is partnering with the Korea Wood Construction Association to promote the Canadian Super-E® building system and train firms to build to this internationally recognized standard.
+Canada Wood is partnering with the Korea Wood Construction Association and the Korea Institute of Building Construction promote the Canadian Super-E® building system and train firms to build to this internationally recognized standard.
 To date, eight firms are certified as Super-E® builders and 13 projects have been completed.

-Intensive Super-E® training, Gyeonggi province Photo: Canada Wood Korea

-GROWING MARKET SHARE-NEXT STEPS

-While Canadian wood product exports to South Korea have increased considerably since market development efforts began, the future is even more promising.
-Government policies promoting green building, energy efficiency and carbon storage will benefit wood, as will ongoing societal preferences for low-rise, healthy housing that uses wood in structural and appearance applications.

-The priorities of the market development program reflect these trends while building on past successes.

-Maple Village Super-E house construction | Photo: Canada Wood Korea

-Market priorities

-- Residential home construction (single-family and townhouse) - Supporting the core market for B.C. lumber - Industrialized construction (multi-storey/multi-family residential, non-residential and tall wood mass timber) and prefabrication - Targeting growth areas in new uses of wood - Energy-efficient buildings (Super-E & net-zero) - Taking advantage of government programs to reduce carbon emissions - Value-added products - Promoting B.C. value-added products through the BC Wood Specialties Group

-Common to all markets are efforts to remove barriers that may inhibit sales of Canadian wood products in the identified markets.

-Government policy driving wood use

-Government policy has a huge influence on the demand for wood, therefore marketing efforts are designed to leverage these priorities and initiatives.
+Super-E® training | Photo: Canada Wood Korea Government policy driving wood use Government policy has a huge influence on the demand for wood, therefore market development efforts are designed to leverage these priorities and initiatives.
 Since adopting a building energy standard in 2004, the Korean Government has continued to promote energy efficiency.
 The government also provides financial incentives and low-interest loans for projects that meet energy efficiency targets.
 Through the Korea Wood Construction Association, promotion of the Canadian Super-E® building system gives developers a turn-key solution to take advantage of these government programs.
 A government requirement that all new public buildings meet a net-zero standard will create even more opportunities for advanced Canadian wood systems.
 The government is also encouraging low-rise construction through a decentralization strategy that includes lower property taxes.
 Combined with low mortgage rates, demand in the single-family and low-rise, multi-family segments is projected to grow as the Korean real estate market recovers.
 The current, strong positioning of 2x4 construction for these segments will continue to be a cornerstone of marketing efforts.

-Shifts in consumer preferences

-The South Korean high-end construction market presents good opportunities for Canadian building products, particularly rural or leisure housing featuring unique wood designs.
+Shifts in consumer preferences The South Korean high-end construction market presents good opportunities for Canadian building products, particularly rural or leisure housing featuring unique wood designs.
 As new homes are built, Korean customers are increasingly looking to purchase high-end finished wood products, primarily for interior finishing applications.
 Finished wood products such as doors, windows, flooring, mouldings, kitchen cabinets and furniture products are considered natural and healthy and are often preferred, despite higher costs.
 Growing market share for Canadian forest products includes educating Korean buyers, specifiers and key industry figures on the benefits of procuring Canadian products derived from sustainably managed forests.

-Maple Village Super-E house interior | Photo: Canada Wood Korea
+Maple Village Super-E® house interior | Photo: Canada Wood Korea